FoodyFood/virtual-saas-control-plane/README.md

 # Virtual SaaS Control Plane

 This project is a virtual/fake version of a SaaS control plane.
-It mimics the responsabilities of the various services laid out by AWS in their SaaS architecture slides.
+It mimics the responsibilities of the various services laid out by AWS in their SaaS architecture slides.

 I created this as part of helping myself to figure out what was meant by 'control plane', and what each of the parts was supposed to do for us.